wzulfikar/unfeed/README.md

 ## Options

-Options are set in the `window.feedbackfin.config` object:
+Options are set in the `window.unfeed.config` object:

 ### `url`